-- a.
-You are required to comply with 2.60 Policy Privacy. - b.
+You are required to comply with PO-BEG-400 Privacy policy.

 You should be mindful of confidentiality when in discussions with parents.
-You cannot provide a guarantee of confidentiality if the matter under discussion requires mandatory reporting. - c.
-You should not disclose personal information about another staff member to students or parents or discuss their work performance, except if authorised by the Principal in the context of grievance resolution. - d.
+You cannot provide a guarantee of confidentiality if the matter under discussion requires mandatory reporting.

+You should not disclose personal information about another staff member to students or parents or discuss their work performance, except if authorised by the Principal in the context of grievance resolution.

 All matters discussed in staff meetings and staff memos are to be treated confidentially and not discussed with students, members of the school community, or the public.

-e.
+The media should not be given access to students or allowed entry to the College without the express permission of the Principal.
+You should not make any comments to the media about the School, students or parents without the express permission of the Principal.

+Communication

+You are required to comply with PO-BEG-400 Privacy policy.

+You should be mindful of confidentiality when in discussions with parents.
+You cannot provide a guarantee of confidentiality if the matter under discussion requires mandatory reporting.

+You should not disclose personal information about another staff member to students or parents or discuss their work performance, except if authorised by the Principal in the context of grievance resolution.

+All matters discussed in staff meetings and staff memos are to be treated confidentially and not discussed with students, members of the school community, or the public.

 The media should not be given access to students or allowed entry to the College without the express permission of the Principal.
 You should not make any comments to the media about the School, students or parents without the express permission of the Principal.